The BUILD Team dreams big

 BUILD's Big Idea is that all students have the potential to graduate from high school and attend college - if they have the access to the right support, resources and people.
 Thanks to BUILD's talented and committed staff, our Big Idea is becoming a reality for young people across the country.

-Meet our National Leadership here.
+Meet our National Executive Team here.
 Click on the links at left to read more about our dedicated staff.

 Suzanne McKechnie Klahr - Founder & Chief Executive Officer